BlagicaB/career-tracker/replit.md

 ### Backend Architecture

 The backend uses Node.js with Express.js and TypeScript, designed with a RESTful API architecture.
-It features a storage abstraction layer, currently implemented with in-memory storage (`MemStorage`), but designed for easy migration to database-backed solutions.
+It features a storage abstraction layer implemented with PostgreSQL-backed storage (`DbStorage`) for data persistence.
 Data validation is enforced using Zod.

-Authentication is planned to be session-based with a PostgreSQL session store.
+**Authentication**: Implemented using Replit Auth (OpenID Connect) with session-based authentication stored in PostgreSQL.
+All API routes are protected with `isAuthenticated` middleware.
+Sessions persist for 7 days and access tokens are automatically refreshed.
+User data is isolated by userId, ensuring each user only accesses their own data.

 ### Database Schema